-Is the the Back to Work Scheme still open?
+Is the Back to Work Scheme still open?

-While first instalment payments are now closed, a second instalment payment is available to an eligible employer who received a first instalment payment, in one remaining category:
+While first instalment payments are now closed, a second instalment payment is available to an eligible employer who received a first instalment payment in the following categories:

-- Employers of unemployed people living in the Latrobe Valley and retrenched workers from the Hazelwood Power Station who started work between 1 January 2017 and 30 June 2020.
+- Employers of unemployed people living in the Latrobe Valley and retrenched workers from the Hazelwood Power Station who started an eligible job between 1 January 2017 and 30 June 2020.

 How much is the second instalment payment?